The missing layer — v0.2.0 · Apache 2.0

 Build on it

-Python reference implementation with 202 passing tests.
-LangChain, CrewAI, and Agentforce compatible.
+Start from the developer docs, then drop into the Python reference implementation with 474 passing tests.
 Apache 2.0 license.

 Use with an LLM agent